knative/docs/docs/serving/using-a-tls-cert.md

    where `key.pem` and `cert.pem` are your private key and certificate files.

-   You'll need to keep note of the namespace and secret name for the next two steps.
+   **IMPORTANT** Take note of the namespace and secret name.
+You will need these in future steps.

-1. Create a delegation to allow the secret to be used by your developers
+1. Contour requires you to create a delegation to use this certificate and private key in different namespaces.
+This can be done by creating the following resource:

    ```yaml
    apiVersion: projectcontour.io/v1